-- (A) As used in this rule, customer/consumer complaint means a customer/consumer contact when such contact necessitates follow-up by or with the electric utility to resolve a point of contention. - (B) Each electric utility shall make good faith efforts to settle unresolved disputes, which efforts may include meeting with the customer/consumer at a reasonable time and place. - (C) Except as ordered by the commission or directed by the staff in disconnection or emergency cases, each electric utility shall investigate eustomer/consumer complaints and provide a status report within three business days of the date of receipt of the complaintt. to: - (1) The customer/consumer, when investigating a complaint made directly to the electric utility. - (2) The customer/consumer and staff, when investigating a complaint referred to the electric utilityby the commission or staff. - (D) If an investigation is not completed within ten business days, the electric utility shall provide status reports, either orally or in writing, to update the customer/consumer, or to update the customer/consumer and staff, where appropriate, every three business days until the investigation is complete, unless agreed to otherwise. - (E) The electric utility shall inform the customer/consumer, or the customer/consumer and staff, where appropriate, of the results of the investigation, orally or in writing, no later than five business days after completion of the investigation.
-The customer/consumer or staff may request the final report to be in writing.
+- (A) As used in this rule, customer/consumer complaint means a customer/consumer contact when such contact necessitates follow-up by or with the electric utility to resolve a point of contention. - (B) Each electric utility shall make good faith efforts to settle unresolved disputes, which efforts may include meeting with the customer/consumer at a reasonable time and place. - (C) Except as ordered by the commission or directed by the staff in disconnection or emergency cases, each electric utility shall investigate customer/consumer complaints and provide a status report within three business days of the date of receipt of the complaint. to: - (1) The customer/consumer, when investigating a complaint made directly to the electric utility. - (2) The customer/consumer and staff, when investigating a complaint referred to the electric utility by the commission or staff. - (D) If an investigation is not completed within ten business days, the electric utility shall provide status reports, either orally or in writing, to update the customer/consumer, or to update the customer/consumer and staff, where appropriate, every three business days until the investigation is complete, unless agreed to otherwise.

-Attachment A Chapter 4901:1-10, Ohio Adm.Code Electrical Service and Safety Standards Case No. 22-872-EL-ORD Page 45 of 88
+Attachment A Chapter 4901:1-10, Ohio Adm.Code Electrical Service and Safety Standards Case No. 22-872-EL-ORD Page 44 of 87

-- (F) If the customer/consumer disputes the electric utility's report(s), the electric utility shall inform the customer/consumer that the commission staff is available to mediate complaints.
-The company shall provide the customer/consumer with the commission's current address, toll-free and TTY numbers of contact information for the commission's call center, and the commission's website. - (G) If a customer contacts an electric utility concerning competitive retail electric service (CRES) issues, the electric utility shall take the following actions: - (1) Review the issue with the customer to determine whether it also involves the electric utility. - (2) Coordinate the resolution of any joint issues with the CRES provider. - (3) Refer the customer to the appropriate CRES provider only in those instances where the issue lacks any electric utility involvement. - (H) Slamming complaints. - (1) A slamming complaint is a customer's allegation that the customer's supplier of electric service has been switched without the customer's authorization. - (2) If a customer contacts an electric utility with a slamming complaint after the end of the seven-day rescission period for the customer's enrollment with the alleged slamming CRES provider, the electric utility shall take the following actions: - (a) Provide the customer with the enrollment information contained in its records. - (b) Refer the customer to the commission and provide the customer with the commission's current address, toll-free and TTY numbers of the commission's call center, and the commission's website. - (c) Cooperate with the staff in any subsequent investigations of the slamming complaint, including assisting the staff in determining the amount of any restitution owed to the customer pursuant to paragraph (C)(5) of rule 4901:1-21-08 of the Administrative Code if the customer was switched without authorization from the electric utility's standard offer service. - (3) If a customer initiates a slamming complaint with the staff within thirty calendar days after being issued a bill from the alleged slammer, the customer shall not be required to pay the current charges assessed by the alleged slammer until the staff determines that the change in the customer's electric service provider was authorized.
+- (E) The electric utility shall inform the customer/consumer, or the customer/consumer and staff, where appropriate, of the results of the investigation, orally or in writing, no later than five business days after completion of the investigation.
+The customer/consumer or staff may request the final report to be in writing. - (F) If the customer/consumer disputes the electric utility's report(s), the electric utility shall inform the customer/consumer that the commission staff is available to mediate complaints.
+The company shall provide the customer/consumer with the commission's current address, toll free and TTY numbers of contact information for the commission.commission's call center, and the commission's website. - (G) If a customer contacts an electric utility concerning competitive retail electric service (CRES) issues, the electric utility shall take the following actions: - (1) Review the issue with the customer to determine whether it also involves the electric utility. - (2) Coordinate the resolution of any joint issues with the CRES provider. - (3) Refer the customer to the appropriate CRES provider only in those instances where the issue lacks any electric utility involvement. - (H) Slamming complaints. - (1) A slamming complaint is a customer's allegation that the customer's supplier of electric service has been switched without the customer's authorization. - (2) If a customer contacts an electric utility with a slamming complaint after the end of the sevenday rescission period for the customer's enrollment with the alleged slamming CRES provider, the electric utility shall take the following actions: - (a) Provide the customer with the enrollment information contained in its records. - (b) Refer the customer to the commission and provide the customer with the commission's current address, toll-free and TTY numbers of the commission's call center, and the commission's website. - (c) Cooperate with the staff in any subsequent investigations of the slamming complaint, including assisting the staff in determining the amount of any restitution owed to the customer pursuant to paragraph (C)(5) of rule 4901:1-21-08 of the Administrative Code if the customer was switched without authorization from the electric utility's standard offer service.

-Attachment A Chapter 4901:1-10, Ohio Adm.Code Electrical Service and Safety Standards Case No. 22-872-EL-ORD Page 46 of 88
+Attachment A Chapter 4901:1-10, Ohio Adm.Code Electrical Service and Safety Standards Case No. 22-872-EL-ORD Page 45 of 87